 - Adaptation Expansion: Somewhat, since there's more characters, folks like Franky and Zoro are given a bit more screen time.
 Likewise at the end, Chopper proves instrumental in the final battle against Wapol's defeat whereas in the original story he just fought the henchmen.

-- Adapted Out: No Vivi in this version since it's presented as if the crew had arrived on Drum after the events of Water 7.
+- No Vivi in this version since it's presented as if the crew had arrived on Drum after the events of Water 7.

 - All Just a Dream: The TV version of the movie added in that it was just a dream Chopper was having while resting on the Sunny.
 Exactly why he would dream up a bizarre scenario is anyone's guess.